raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 root=/dev/nfs nfsroot=10.42.0.2:/nfs/client1 rw ip=dhcp rootwait elevator=deadline
 ```

-substituting your network settings as necessary.
+substituting the IP address as the IP address you have noted down.

 Finally, edit /nfs/client1/etc/fstab and remove the /dev/mmcblkp1 and p2 lines (only proc should be left).